Mexico–United States soccer rivalry

-The Mexico–United States soccer rivalry is a sports rivalry between the national association football teams of the two countries, widely considered the two major powers of CONCACAF.
-It began with the first match played in 1934.
-The teams have met 79 times, with Mexico leading the overall series 38–17–24 (W–D–L).
+The Mexico–United States soccer rivalry is a sports rivalry primarily between the men's national association football teams of the two countries, widely considered the two major powers of CONCACAF.
+The men's rivalry is regarded as one of the greatest rivalries in the international sport for its controversial incidents involving players, fans, team brawls, and competitiveness, which is amplified by political issues surrounding Mexico–U.S. relations.

-It is considered as one of the greatest rivalries in international soccer for its incidents involving fans, team brawls, and competitiveness, which is exemplified by political issues surrounding Mexico–U.S. relations.
-Matches between the two nations often attract much media attention, public interest, and comment in both countries.
-The U.S.-Mexico matches are widely attended; several matches at the Estadio Azteca in Mexico have drawn over 100,000 fans, and several matches at the Rose Bowl in the United States have drawn over 90,000 fans.
+The first matchup was played in 1934, though the rivalry did not properly emerge until the 1990s, when soccer in the United States rapidly developed into a major CONCACAF power to rival Mexico's longstanding dominance of North America.
+Modern matches between the two nations often attract much national media attention, public interest, and comment in both countries.
+The U.S.-Mexico matchups are widely attended, with most modern games being at stadium capacity.
+Several matches at the Estadio Azteca in Mexico have drawn over 100,000 fans, and several matches at the Rose Bowl in the United States have drawn over 90,000 fans.

-The most prominent matchups take place in quadrennial FIFA World Cup qualification matches and major North American tournaments such as the CONCACAF Gold Cup and CONCACAF Nations League.
+At the FIFA World Cup, the nations have met only once in 2002, where the United States eliminated Mexico in the round of 16.
+Outside the World Cup, the most important games take place in quadrennial FIFA World Cup qualifiers and major North American tournaments such as the CONCACAF Gold Cup; where Mexico leads final matchups with 6, and the CONCACAF Nations League; where the United States leads final matchups with 2.
 The rivalry also plays out with occasional friendly exhibition games, which media outlets often consider "anything but friendly".
+Overall, the teams have met 79 times, with Mexico leading the rivalry 38–17–24 (W–D–L).

+A lighter rivalry exists between the women's national teams, with the U.S. dominating 41–1–2 (W-D-L).